 Contributed by Maine Historical Society

-The pendant features a tombstone and details deaths of various members of the Wiswall family, loyalists living in Falmouth (Portland) in the Revolutionary War era.
+The pendant features a tombstone and details for the deaths of several members of the Wiswall family, Loyalists living at Falmouth Neck (Portland) during the Revolutionary War era.

-John Wiswall, a protege of the Rev. Thomas Smith at First Parish Church in Falmouth (Portland) converted to Episcopalian in 1764 and served at St. Paul's Episcopal Church on Falmouth Neck, and later became a chaplain in the Royal Navy.
+John Wiswall, a protege of the Rev. Thomas Smith at First Parish Church, converted to an Episcopalian in 1764, and served at the earlier iteration of St. Paul's Episcopal Church on Falmouth Neck, and later became a chaplain in the Royal Navy.

 - Title: Wiswall mourning pendant, ca. 1775